karmaniverous/stan/.stan/system/stan.system.md

 Before sending a reply, verify all of the following:

-1) One‑patch‑per‑file
+1. One‑patch‑per‑file
    - There is exactly one Patch block per changed file.
    - No Patch block contains more than one “diff --git a/<path> b/<path>”.

-2) Commit message isolation and position
+2. Commit message isolation and position
-   - The “Commit Message (MANDATORY; fenced code block)” appears once, as the final section.
+   - The “Commit Message” is MANDATORY.
+It appears once, as the final section.
    - The commit message fence is not inside any other fenced block.

-3) Fence hygiene (+1 rule)
+3. Fence hygiene (+1 rule)
    - For every fenced block, the outer fence is strictly longer than any internal backtick run (minimum 3).
    - Patches, optional Full Listings, and commit message all satisfy the +1 rule.

-4) Section headings
+4. Section headings
    - Headings match the template exactly (names and order).

-5) Documentation cadence (gating)
+5. Documentation cadence (gating)
    - If any Patch block is present in this reply, there MUST also be a Patch for <stanPath>/system/stan.todo.md that reflects the change set (unless the change set is deletions‑only or explicitly plan‑only).
-   - The “Commit Message (MANDATORY; fenced code block)” MUST be present and last.
+   - The “Commit Message” MUST be present and last.
    - If either requirement is missing, STOP and re‑emit after fixing.
 This is a hard gate and the composition MUST fail when missing.

-6) FEEDBACK response completeness
+6. FEEDBACK response completeness
    - When replying to a FEEDBACK packet:
      - Include a Full Listing for each file listed under `summary.failed`.
      - Include an improved Patch for each of those files (and only those files).